Intercity Distributors, 1958

 Rising interest rates and weakening used-car and property markets impacted heavily on the finance company sector from 2006.
 In May that year, car financier National Finance 2000 failed.

-It was followed by a string of other finance company failures, the most notable being property financier Bridgecorp Finance (New Zealand), part of the large Bridgecorp financial services group.
+It was followed by a string of other finance company failures, including property financier Bridgecorp Finance (New Zealand), part of the large Bridgecorp financial services group.
 It collapsed in 2007, owing 18,000 investors half a billion dollars.